Planning a Job Search

 - If a question does not apply to you, indicate with a N/A or dash.
 Otherwise it may appear to the employer that you missed the question.

-- Allocate the most space on the job application to the most applicable and pertinent data.
+- Allocate the most space on the job application to include applicable and pertinent information about yourself.

 - Answer honestly, but do not share more than the question is asking.

 Go into every job interview prepared.
-Sites including CareerOneStop and Career Builder can help in your preparation need.
+Sites including CareerOneStop and Career Builder can help you prepare.
 Know some background on the company or business to which you are applying, including any recent announcements or mentions in the news, names of people in key leadership positions and any other relevant background.
 Also be prepared to answer questions about why you are applying and what you would contribute to the company or business.
 Always dress professionally, arrive on time and bring extra copies of your resume with you.

 What do you want to do?
 What skills do you have?
 What other skills might you need?
+Do you know which location you want to work?
 This is especially important if you are looking to change professions or fields.

 After you determine what it is you want to do, make a list of 30-50 companies that hire people to do what you want to do and are within commuting distance.
 If you have been laid off in one industry, see where other industries have overlap with the skills you already have.
 Or if you are looking for a career change, it will help you determine which skillsets you need to obtain through job training or internships.
 This information will help you target your job or career search and provide a starting point for setting up informational interviews.